Parkinson’s Hand Test

 If they have signs of Bradykinesia, that’s the best time to whip out a copy of our Parkinson’s Hand Test template and conduct hand tests for Parkinson’s.

 Do remember that the Parkinson’s Hand Tests and our template should always be included as part of a comprehensive examination.
 These tests should not be the only ones you conduct because they won’t give you the full picture of the patient.
-Any person can have slowness of movement, especially if they’re old.
+Any person can have slow movement, especially if they’re old.

 What are the benefits of the Parkinson's Hand Test?

-These tests are inexpensive and easy to conduct.
+These tests are inexpensive and easy to conduct

-It accounts for people with arthritis.
+It accounts for people with arthritis

 If, by any chance, your patient has arthritis, then that might hinder them from performing the Finger Tapping Test.
 Arthritis in their fingers will affect their ability to tap their thumbs and index fingers repeatedly at a fast pace.
 This will not produce ideal results.